-The Company is dependent on raising funds by the issuance of shares or disposition of interests in resource properties in order to finance further acquisitions, undertake exploration and meet general and administrative expenses.
-As at April 19, 2018, the Company has cash on hand of approximately \$493,000.
+The Company is dependent on raising funds by the issuance of shares, property option payments and/or disposition of interests in resource properties in order to finance further acquisitions, undertake exploration and meet general and administrative expenses.
+As at April 23 2019, the Company has cash on hand of approximately \$1,114,092.

-The Company believes it has sufficient cash to sustain its operations for the next 12 months.
-The longerterm ability of the Company to continue its business is dependent on the continuing success of its exploration programs coupled with available funding through sale of its share capital, funding from option/joint venture parties or disposition of property interests.
+The Company believes it has sufficient cash to sustain its operations for the next year.
+The longer-term ability of the Company to continue its business is dependent on the continuing success of its exploration programs coupled with available funding through sale of its share capital, funding from option/joint venture parties or disposition of property interests.
+However, the Company believes it will be able to secure sufficient funding to continue as a going concern.